Up to 2014, Mexico had an installed effective capacity to generate

 There are currently 246 power stations in Mexico that are operating or under construction to generate electricity from renewable sources; Oaxaca and Veracruz are the states with the largest number of wind and biomass projects, respectively.

 It is estimated that by 2027 the installed capacity to generate electricity from renewable sources will increase by 21,089 MW and that wind and hydraulic sources will have the largest share, with 52% and 25%, respectively.
 This projection includes the modalities of public service, self-supply and distributed generation.

-Between 2003 and 2012, Mexico received approximately 7.343 billion dollars in investments in the renewable energies industry, mainly in the states of Oaxaca and Baja California.
-The main investor countries were Spain, the United States, Denmark and France.
+Between 2003 and 2013, Mexico received approximately 11.099 billion dollars in investments in the renewable energies industry, mainly in the states of Oaxaca and Baja California.
+The main investor countries were Spain, the United States and Germany.

 More and more transnationals from the renewable energies industry are opting to invest in Mexico due to its appeal and reliability.
 Both project developers and equipment suppliers are present in the country.
 In addition, several domestic companies have penetrated the local market with small-scale projects involved in development, manufacturing and selling renewable equipment and/or have decided to diversify their business towards the sustainable energy industry.

 In addition to its excellent geographic location and abundant natural resources, Mexico has huge potential for equipment manufacturing due to its low industrial costs and highly skilled workforce.